ninatu/in_style/README.md

-# in_style
-This is the official implementation of "In-style: Bridging Text and Uncurated Videos with Style Transfer for Cross-modal Retrieval".
-ICCV 2023
+# In-style: Bridging Text and Uncurated Videos with Style Transfer for Cross-modal Retrieval

+Official implementation.
+The paper has been accepted to ICCV 2023!

+The code will be released soon!